Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 That bowl is gnarly.
 Except for those dirty yellow rings!
 Kenneth!
 What are you doing?!
 You know, I don't even like honey!
 I don't eat it!
 We need to talk!
-He's just a little bee!
+He's just a little Goober!
-And he happens to be the nicest bee I've met in a long time!
+And he happens to be the nicest Goober I've met in a long time!
 Long time?
 What are you talking about?!
 Are there other bugs in your life?
  No, but there are other things bugging me in life.
 And you're one of them!
 Fine!
-Talking bees, no yogurt night...
+Talking Goobers, no yogurt night...
 My nerves are fried from riding on this emotional roller coaster!
 Goodbye, Ken.
 And for your information, I prefer sugar-free, artificial sweeteners made by man!